Live at the London Palladium (Judy Garland and Liza Minnelli album): Background

 In 1964, Judy Garland was going through a turbulent period in both her personal life and professional career.
 After the cancellation of her CBS television program, The Judy Garland Show, which lasted only one season, Garland traveled between international engagements while coping with fragile health, marital problems, and drug overdoses—one of which was mistakenly reported as her death by the press.
 Although still a beloved cultural figure, her voice showed clear signs of strain as a result of years of illness and treatment.
-That same year, Garland made her debut at the London Palladium in a landmark performance shared with her daughter, Liza Minnelli.
+That same year, Garland returned to the London Palladium in a landmark performance shared with her daughter, Liza Minnelli.
 Though only 18 and at the start of her career, Minnelli was already acclaimed for her performance in Flora the Red Menace.

 The concert was conceived as both a family event and an artistic statement, presenting Garland’s enduring legacy alongside Minnelli’s debut on the international stage.
 Initially reluctant, Liza agreed to participate only after her mother had already publicly confirmed the dates.
 In a 2015 interview, Minnelli revealed that her mother tricked her into doing the shows.
 Garland asked Minnelli to come to London and perform with her, but she initially refused, feeling that she was too young and unprepared.
 Garland went ahead and announced the concert to the press, leaving Minnelli with no choice but to accept.
 She further revealed, "I had performed with Mama on her TV series, and as big as that was to me, it wasn't the same as standing on stage singing with her at the London Palladium.
 Listen, Mama dominated any stage she was on.
 So we did it, and it was great, exciting, and terrifying".